List of Star Wars creatures: Opee sea killer

+Sando aqua monster

-Sando aqua monsterSando aqua monsters are 200 m (656 ft) long aquatic mammals from Naboo.
+Sando aqua monsters are 200 m (656 ft) long aquatic mammals from Naboo.
 They are ravenous, deadly predators, eating everything including the opee sea killer and the colo claw fish.

+Zuxu

-ZuxuZuxu are carnivorous lungfish from the planet Ganlihk.
+Zuxu are carnivorous lungfish from the planet Ganlihk.
 Its flippers are large, padded and prehensile enough for it to actually "walk" on four legs on land for a limited time, sometimes even chasing its prey on land.

+Forntarch

-ForntarchForntarchs are carnivorous, predatory rodents on the planet Gorsh, who await their prey in trees, and then leap down and impale them with razor-sharp forelimbs.
+Forntarchs are carnivorous, predatory rodents on the planet Gorsh, who await their prey in trees, and then leap down and impale them with razor-sharp forelimbs.

+Frog-dog

-Frog-dogFrog-dogs are sentient reptiles with characteristics of both frogs and dogs.
+Frog-dogs are sentient reptiles with characteristics of both frogs and dogs.
 Their diet is carnivorous, and they use their long tongues to capture prey.
 Jabba the Hutt kept a frog-dog named Buboicullaar as a pet.

+Fynock

-FynockFynocks are avian creatures that can be kept as pets.
+Fynocks are avian creatures that can be kept as pets.
 They look like exotic birds with snake tails.
 Fynocks live on Talus.
 They do not have appendages besides their wings and they have large suckers on their face.

+Fyrnock

-FyrnockFyrnocks are predatory quadrupeds that live on Anaxes.
+Fyrnocks are predatory quadrupeds that live on Anaxes.
 They are unable to walk in sunlight.

 G

 Galoomp

 Galoomps are herbivorous reptile-like creatures, (though actually mammals) native to Tatooine.
 They resemble long-legged armadillos with ankylosaur-like tails.
 The galoomps get their name from the unique sound they make when foraging for food.
-The galoomps use their slit nostrils and their large lungs to breath when they are completely covered in sand.
+The galoomps use their slit nostrils and their large lungs to breathe when they are completely covered in sand.

+Ganjuko

-GanjukoGanjuko are massive, furred predators found predominantly on planets in the Filve sector and Bothan worlds, and can grow more than 3.5 m (11.5 ft) tall and 5 m (16.4 ft) long.
+Ganjuko are massive, furred predators found predominantly on planets in the Filve sector and Bothan worlds, and can grow more than 3.5 m (11.5 ft) tall and 5 m (16.4 ft) long.
 Despite their 600 kg (1,320 lb) mass, they can outrun most humans in a sprint.
 They are protected by thick external skull plates and beaks, reinforced by thick layers of cartilage, and finally covered over all parts of their body except on its head by thick fur.

+Ghest

-GhestGhests are large reptilian predators from the bayous of Rodia, and they are entrenched in the mythology of the planet.
+Ghests are large reptilian predators from the bayous of Rodia, and they are entrenched in the mythology of the planet.
 Ghests are often portrayed as demons in modern Rodian fiction.
 They slink underwater quietly in wait and then surprise their prey by attacking and devouring them in a single pounce.

+Gizka

-GizkaGizka are small, frog-like creatures that adapt to almost any environment very swiftly, and reproduce just as quickly.
+Gizka are small, frog-like creatures that adapt to almost any environment very swiftly, and reproduce just as quickly.
 Their first appearance was in the Star Wars: Knights of the Old Republic video game.